VCCRI/Spliceogen/README.md

 ### Column labels:

-The following abbreviations are used in the output header:
+The following abbreviations are used in the output headers:

 mes = MaxEntScan